VividOldTale/VividOldTale/README.md

 *i dont interact first since im too shy to talk first im sorry about that, but im willing to talk*

-**DO not Copy or steal my skins please, i spent ages to make them**
+**do NOT Copy or steal my skins please, i spent ages to make them**

 *sign my atabook if you have time*